 P16: Absoluteness implies a completely sufficient wholeness.

 P17: Absolute awareness of that which "is" would pertain to absolute truth.*

 C12/P18: Thus, absolute awareness would sufficiently cover all conceptions of truth equally and wholly: the rational, pure and natural (i.e., the epistemic, aesthetic/ethics and ontological).

-P19: That which is absolutely rational, pure and natural is "all-knowing, all-good and all-powerful."
+P19: That which is absolutely rational, pure and natural -- in their extremities -- is "all-knowing, all-good and all-powerful."

 P20: That which is inherently all-knowing, all-good and all-powerful is "God" by definition.